rpivi/rpivi/README.md

 # 🌱 My Interests
 - **Curiosity-Driven**: I'm always eager to learn new things and explore the unknown.
-- **Physics & Beyond**: My main focus is physics, but I'm fascinated by related fields.
-I also like poetry and literature.
+- **Physics & Beyond**: My main focus is physics, but I'm fascinated by related fields like statistics and machine learning.
+I also love poetry.

 # 🛠️ Skills
 - **C++ Programming**: Experience in developing simulations.